-I once had a student in Singapore who told me that at the end of every day, when he came home from work, he’d sit down and dump out all the garbage in his mind.
+I once had a student in Singapore who told me that at the end of the day, when he came home from work, he’d sit down and dump out all the garbage in his mind.
 At work, he felt like a garbage pail.
 At the end of the day, after all kinds of people had been throwing their garbage into his pail, he came back and, in order to survive, before he did anything else at home, he had to sit down and meditate for a while, to dump the garbage out.
 As I told him, ideally it’s best not to keep the garbage even that long.
-See if there’s some way you can cut a big hole in the bottom of your garbage pail, so that when people throw things in, it just goes right through.
+See if you can cut a big hole in the bottom of your garbage pail, so that when people throw things in, it just goes right through.

 This doesn’t mean that you ignore criticism, because sometimes criticism is useful, sometimes it’s right.
 There are things you can learn from other people.
-But there is that tendency to hang onto things, especially when the criticism is not right.
+But there is that tendency to hang on to things, especially when the criticism is not right.
 The sense of being abused, the sense of being mistreated, is probably the strongest sense of self we have.
 But what does it accomplish?
 You suffer from it, and it just compounds your suffering.

-So that’s something you’ve got to look at: the extent to which you hold onto the fact that you been victimized, that you’ve been mistreated, especially when it’s true.
+So that’s something you’ve got to look at: the extent to which you hold on to the fact that you been victimized, that you’ve been mistreated, especially when it’s true.
 We’re not denying that there are victimizers out there.
-But you’re actually helping them in their mistreatment of you by hanging onto it.
+But you’re actually helping them in their mistreatment of you by hanging on to it.
 They say something once, and you say it over and over again in your mind many times.
 It’s as if they stabbed you once with a knife and then threw it down on the ground, and you pick it up and keep stabbing yourself with it.

 So this is a habit we’ve got to learn how to overcome so that we don’t carry these things around.
 If you find that you have been carrying this sort of stuff around, it’s wise at the end of the day to sit down and see how much you can clear things out.